The Sword: 2012–17: Apocryphon, High Country and more

-2017–2022: Used Future, hiatus and split
+2017–2024: Used Future, hiatus and return

 The Sword began recording its sixth studio album Used Future in October 2017, working in Portland, Oregon with producer Tucker Martine.
 "Deadly Nightshade" was released as the lead single from the album on January 26, 2018, followed by "Twilight Sunrise" the following month.
 The album was released on March 23, 2018, and reached number 104 on the Billboard 200 – the lowest position for a studio release in the band's career since Age of Winters failed to chart.
 On September 6, 2018, the band announced via Facebook that they would be going on hiatus, cancelling a subsequent Australian tour.

 In February 2020, funk metal band Primus announced a tour in tribute to progressive rock band Rush, which featured the Sword alongside Wolfmother and Battles as support.

 On October 20, 2022, John D. Cronise announced the band was splitting up after 19 years.

+On June 27, 2024, the band announced they would reunite for a one-off on November 3 at the Levitation Festival.

+On November 13, 2024, the band released a single covering "Locomotive Breath" by Jethro Tull.
+Two weeks later, the band announced a New Year’s Eve show in Austin, Texas.